fischer-martin/adm-dataset-generator/README.md

   -s SEED, --seed SEED  seed for random number generator -c SHARES SHARES SHARES, --shares SHARES SHARES SHARES
-                        approximate share of primitive, incomple information, and derived types in the records respectively
+                        approximate share of primitive, incomple information, and derived types in the records respectively -k HAS_KEY, --has-key HAS_KEY
+                        ensures that this key exists in every record
 ```

 ### Dependencies